pivotal/docs-tap/scst-scan/clusterimagetemplates.hbs.md

 The following prerequisite is required to author a ClusterImageTemplate for Supply Chain integration:

 - You create your own ImageVulnerabilityScan or configured one of the samples provided in [Configure your custom ImageVulnerabilityScan](./ivs-custom-samples.hbs.md).
-- See ClusterImageTemplate [docs](https://cartographer.sh/docs/v0.3.0/reference/template/#clusterimagetemplate) for more details.
+- For more information, see ClusterImageTemplate in the [Cartographer documentation](https://cartographer.sh/docs/v0.3.0/reference/template/#clusterimagetemplate).
-- Understand `ytt` templating.
+- Understand `ytt` templates.
 See Carvel `ytt` [docs](https://carvel.dev/ytt/) for documentation and playground samples.

 ## <a id='create-clusterimagetemplate'></a> Create a ClusterImageTemplate

 This section describes how to create a ClusterImageTemplate using an ImageVulnerabilityScan with Trivy.
 To use a different scanner, replace the embedded ImageVulnerabilityScan with your own.

-ClusterImageTemplate Notes:
+ClusterImageTemplate parameters and values:

-* The `spec.params` in this sample yaml are used to define default values for fields within the ImageVulnerabilityScan.
-See `params` [docs](https://cartographer.sh/docs/v0.3.0/reference/template/#clusterimagetemplate) for more details.
+* The `spec.params` in this sample YAML define default values for fields within the ImageVulnerabilityScan.
+For more information, see `params` in the [Cartographer documentation](https://cartographer.sh/docs/v0.3.0/reference/template/#clusterimagetemplate).
-  * The `spec.params` fields are referenced by `#@ data.values.params` in the `ytt` template block and in the ImageVulnerabilityScan.
+  * `#@ data.values.params` in the `ytt` template block and in the ImageVulnerabilityScan both reference `spec.params` fields.
-* The values in the `data.values.workload` such as `metadata`, `labels`, `annotations`, `spec` come from the supply chain workload.
+* The values in the `data.values.workload` such as `metadata`, `labels`, `annotations`, and `spec` come from the supply chain workload.
-* The `data.values.image` is the container image built from Buildpacks in the previous step in the SupplyChain that will be scanned for vulnerabilities.
+* The `data.values.image` is the container image built from Buildpacks in the supply chain step that scans for vulnerabilities.
-* `ytt` is used in this sample yaml to define a resource template written in `ytt` for the ImageVulnerabilityScan Custom Resource.
-See `ytt` [docs](https://cartographer.sh/docs/v0.3.0/reference/template/#clusterimagetemplate) for more details.
+* The example YAML in this topic uses `ytt` to define a resource template written in `ytt` for the ImageVulnerabilityScan Custom Resource.
+For more information, see `ytt` in the [Cartographer documentation](https://cartographer.sh/docs/v0.3.0/reference/template/#clusterimagetemplate).
+For example, inside the `ytt` template are defined functions that you can use within the ImageVulnerabilityScan.

-  * For example, inside the `ytt` template are defined functions that can be used within the ImageVulnerabilityScan.
+To create a ClusterImageTemplate:

 1. Create a YAML file with the following content and name it `custom-ivs-template.yaml`.